jarelllama/Blocklist-Checker/README.md

 # Jarelllama's Blocklist Checker

-Generate a simple report for DNS blocklists or see previous reports of requested blocklists.
+Generate a simple static report for DNS blocklists or see previous reports of requested blocklists.

 **See all checked blocklists [here](https://github.com/jarelllama/Blocklist-Checker/issues?q=is%3Aissue+label%3A%22check+blocklist%22+label%3A%22report+generated%22+).**